 - Make a list of all medications, vitamins and supplements you take.

 - Create a record of metered glucose values.
-Give your doctor a written or printed record of your blood glucose values, times and medication.
-Using the record, your doctor can recognize trends and offer advice on how to prevent hyperglycemia or adjust your medication to treat hyperglycemia.
+Give your health care provider a written or printed record of your blood glucose values, times and medication.
+Using the record, your health care provider can recognize trends and offer advice on how to prevent hyperglycemia or adjust your medication to treat hyperglycemia.

 For hyperglycemia, questions you may want to ask include: